vitaly-t/sub-events/examples/README.md

 * [from-interval] - create [SubEvent] from a time interval
 * [from-timeout] - create [SubEvent] from a time-out

-**NOTE:** These are all fully functioning examples, to be copied into your code whenever you need them.
+**NOTE:** These are all fully functioning examples, ready to be copied into your code when you need them.
-However, these files are excluded from the official distribution, to avoid specific production dependencies for some of them.
+However, these files are not in the official distribution, to keep it small and without any dependencies.

 For more examples, see [WiKi] pages.